 For folks that prefer the Windows 7 style start menu (like me), and not the obtuse tiled "Metro" interface, there are ways to make Windows 10 look a bit more like Windows 7.
 So don't let that dissuade you.

 For Windows 10 and later, the built-in Windows Security product is sufficient for most casual users.
 But for advanced users who tend to download software, visit a lot of web sites, and want a bit of extra protection then I recommend Malwarebytes Premium.
 It provides real time multi-dimensional protection by incorporating multiple detection engines.
 Malwarebytes offers substantial discounts for two-year and/or multiple license purchases.
 So if you decide to purchase, figure out now how many computers you want to protect and buy your licenses all at once.
 But, again, this is optional.

 No one likes being bombarded with ads so many people use ad-blockers to tamp down the visual noise.
 Ad-blockers also reduce your odds of becoming infected with malware.
 Ads containing malware, called malvertising, is a thing so by blocking ads, you reduce the risk of becoming infected from malware-laden ad servers.

 A must-have ad blocker and privacy enhancer is uBlock Origin -- an add-on available for all major web browsers.

 I understand that many websites survive only because of the ads they serve.
-But the more obnoxious the ad, the more money the website makes.
+But the more obnoxious and frequent the ad, the more money the website makes.
 It's an attractive offer to the website operator to veer ever closer to the dark side.
-However, I have no sympathy for the operators of such sites.
+I have no sympathy for the operators of such sites.
 It may suck for responsible site operators, but my focus here is protecting users and my clients.
 Not the income stream to web site operators.
 If enough people block ads then perhaps ad server companies will tone it down a bit and vet their advertisers more carefully.
 One can hope, right?